Nina Tomaro | Marketing and Communications, Mind Share Partners

 Q: When did you realize you were experiencing depression and what was the journey that allowed you to started speaking about it and eventually seek and find treatment?

-Imade: “I knew I was depressed when I was 24 and unemployed for a year, right before going into my graduate journalism degree program.
-I just wanted to be a writer and work freelance, full time.
-I ended up quitting my advertising job, thinking I would land this one gig—I didn’t.
-So I ended up living in my mom’s house and everything was going wrong.
+Imadé: “I knew I was depressed when I was 24 and unemployed for a year, right before going into my graduate journalism degree program.
+I just wanted to be a writer and work freelance, full-time.
+I quit my advertising job, thinking I would land this one gig—I didn’t.
+So I ended up living in my mom’s house, and everything went wrong.
 That’s when the depression hit.
-I had pills I was ready to take and I knew this wasn’t normal.
-I dabbled into therapy, but I could only afford a therapy intern before I went to the University of Southern California.
+I had pills I was ready to take, and I knew this wasn’t normal.
+I dabbled in therapy, but I could only afford a therapy intern before I went to the University of Southern California.
 Through their student counseling center, I was referred to an in-network therapist when my mental health took a nose dive.
 I didn’t think I had a problem until I started taking on a lot of coursework, including a documentary course where I was doing way too much.
 In December 2012, a film shoot went wrong and I found myself speeding on the highway wanting to die.
 So the next day, I went to the counseling center and asked for help.
-I hit a wall, realizing this wasn’t just a casual depression, and that I didn’t know how to handle it.”
+I hit a wall, realizing this wasn’t just a casual depression and that I didn’t know how to handle it.”